Planning A Road Trip with Your Dog?

 On the road trip you will want to avoid ever leaving your dog in the car alone, as temperatures can climb very quickly even if you are just running into a store or restaurant.
 Traveling with another person is helpful when on a road trip with dogs so one person can stay with the dog(s) while the other goes into gas stations or restaurants for bathroom breaks and to get food.

-Jordan Holliday also offered the reminder that you should “make sure your pet keeps his head inside the vehicle- Though your dog may enjoy the fresh air, it’s actually dangerous for him to stick his head out the window while you are driving.
+Holliday also offered the reminder that you should “make sure your pet keeps his head inside the vehicle- Though your dog may enjoy the fresh air, it’s actually dangerous for him to stick his head out the window while you are driving.
 Oncoming traffic or flying objects could possibly injure him.
 It’s best for your dog to sit in a pet seat belt or crate, and not be roaming around the vehicle.”

-How often you need to stop will depend on the individual needs of your dog – young potty-training puppies and senior dogs may need more frequent stops.
+How often you need to stop will depend on the individual needs of your dog—young potty-training puppies and senior dogs may need more frequent stops.
 My sixteen-year-old dog and 21-month-old puppy needed bathroom breaks more frequently than my 7-year-old dog.
 In general, it’s a good idea to stop every couple of hours to let your dogs stretch their legs.
 These breaks are also a good opportunity for you to stretch, get a cup of coffee, or otherwise make sure you’re awake enough to continue driving.

-When planning your road trip to include dogs, you’ll want to limit how may super long days you have in the car and divide your trip up with stops at pet-friendly hotels or with friends/family.
+When planning your road trip to include dogs, you’ll want to limit how many super long days you have in the car and divide your trip up with stops at pet-friendly hotels or with friends/family.
 With our cross-country road trip, we limited our driving to no more than seven hours a day (with the exception of the last day when the hotel we planned to stay at turned out to not be safe for the dogs) and we had to push on another few hours to our new house.
 For your road trip, be sure to plan your route before leaving and call ahead to reserve hotel rooms, and to confirm what individual hotel’s pet policies are.
 Many hotels have size, breed, or weight restrictions for dogs, and others limit the number of dogs you’re able to have in your hotel room.

 The best places to stop between destinations for potty breaks and stretching your dog’s legs tend to be state-run “rest stops” off the interstate.
 These rest stops have easy-to-access parking lots and usually have designated “pet areas” for walking and pottying dogs.
 Be sure to have plenty of poop bags for your journey (though some designated pet areas have those available).
-Some rest stops have small fenced dog runs, but be sure to keep your dog securely leashed – traffic, wildlife and large trucks can easily spook dogs.
+Some rest stops have small, fenced dog runs, but be sure to keep your dog securely leashed—traffic, wildlife and large trucks can easily spook dogs.

-If you have a pit-bull type dog or other breed/mix that is frequently discriminated against, be sure to research local laws for each city and state you will be driving through.
+If you have a Pit bull-type dog or other breed/mix that is frequently discriminated against, be sure to research local laws for each city and state you will be driving through.
 You want to ensure that you aren’t unwittingly going to be in an area that has laws in place that ban or otherwise restrict certain breeds.

-Dog Gear for Long Car Rides
+Essential Dog Gear for Long Road Trips

 Holliday suggests that dog owners should “bring something familiar for your pet- car rides can bring about anxiety in some dogs.
 To ease their mind and provide them with a sense of familiarity, bring their favorite blanket or toy along for the ride.”